 The total costs requested in your budget will include allowable direct costs (related to the performance of the grant) plus allowable F&A costs.
 If awarded, each budget period of the Notice of Award will reflect direct costs, applicable F&A, and in the case of SBIR or STTR awards, a "profit" or fee.
 Direct costs can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
 While indirect costs are costs incurred by a grantee for common or joint objectives and that, therefore, cannot be identified specifically with a particular project or program (e.g., may include Human Resources & Accounting, & general administrative costs)

-It is very likely that in this instance, you will need an A-133 Audit, your partner institution will be in contact with you.
+It is very likely that in this instance, you will need a Single Audit (formerly known as an A-133 Audit), your partner institution will be in contact with you.

 The budget is your best guess of the cost (e.g. staff, supplies) to implement a project.
 Please see Sample Budgets and Justifications in Section 4.

 All listed costs in your budget need to be your best estimation.
 If you already have staff, determine the amount of effort, or percentage of their time will be devoted to the project and use their current salary.
 If you will be hiring new staff for the project, follow your own organization’s human resource policies.

 For the most part, effort is based off a 40-hour workweek, or 2080 hours per year.
 If your staff will be working 10 hours a week on the project, then effort = 25% (10 hours per week working on project/40 hours worked per week).
 The person-months calculator may be of assistance when determining effort: http://grants.nih.gov/grants/policy/person_months_conversion_chart.xls